MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

    * Only one Ethernet device can be connected to the bridge when it operates in STA mode.
 Routers/switches are not supported for connecting multiple Ethernet devices.
    * Concurrent operating modes are not supported(Both AP and STA simultaneously)
    * DHCPS from the Ethernet interface is enabled when Bridge is switch to STA mode.
-   * MAC packet routing is handled at the application level in STA mode.
    * The Bridge's end node (WLAN/Ethernet) cannot communicate with the Bridge device.

 # Known Issues
    * Up to 2-3 wirelss stations can connect to the bridge when it operates in SoftAP mode.
    * Sometimes, there are internet connectivity issues when the bridge is in STA mode.
    * Project Debugging features are not supported.
-   * In STA mode, the bridge device does not receive an IP address from the AP when it has an Ethernet node connection.
+   * In STA mode, the bridge device fails to obtain an IP address from the AP when an Ethernet device already connected to the bridge's Ethernet interface.